Treatment for , ovarian and primary peritoneal cancer

 - Response of cancer to platinum chemotherapy (known as platinum sensitivity)

-- Additional testing, including biomarkers and genetic testing for an inherited mutation
+- Additional testing, including biomarkers and genetic testing for an

 - A second type of chemotherapy, called a taxane, is usually combined with the platinum drug.
 Two common taxanes are paclitaxel and docetaxel.